SMTG-Bham/easyunfold/README.md

 TODO: add support for split-kpoint calculations.

-### Step 3 perform the unfolding
+### Step 3 - Perform the unfolding

 At this point, a supercell calculation should be completed with a `WAVECAR` written containing all of the kpoints in the `KPOINTS_easyunfold` file generated.
 This is typically a non self-consistent calculation with `ICHARG=11` for standard DFT, or a self-consistent calculation with zero-weighted kpoints if hybrid functional is used.

-To compute the sepctral weights, run the following command:
+To compute the spectral weights, run the following command:

 ```
-easyrunfold unfold calculate WAVECAR
+easyunfold unfold calculate WAVECAR
 ```

 This command compute the spectral weight and save them into the  `easyunfold.json` file.
-You can load the `easyrunfold.json` file to read the spectral weights manually, or proceed with the command lien interface to generate a plot.
+You can load the `easyunfold.json` file to read the spectral weights manually, or proceed with the command lien interface to generate a plot.

-### Step 4 plot the results
+### Step 4 - Plot the results

 Simply do: